 I made the throw size in this lovely ombre array of pink Robert Kaufman Kona solids.
 It was a lot of fun to put together, and I've caught myself a few times looking through my stash for other fabric combinations I could use to make more samples.

 The Bar Quilts series

-The Spinning Top quilt pattern is the first of four patterns in the Bar Quilt Collection that is being released this year.
+The Spinning Top quilt pattern is one of four quilt patterns in the Bar Quilts series that is being released this year.
 They are all bold, striped patterns that are easy to make and a quick, satisfying project for the limited sewing time a lot of us have these days.